 The Smart Cafeteria: How Data is Personalising Corporate Dining

 Corporate dining is entering a new era.
-Once a functional necessity, cafeterias are now strategic spaces that reflect organizational priorities around employee wellbeing, sustainability, and digital transformation.
-At the heart of this shift are smart cafeteria solutions that personalize meals, streamline operations, reduce waste, and embed food safety into every stage of service.
+Once a functional necessity, cafeterias are now strategic spaces that reflect organisational priorities around employee wellbeing, sustainability, and digital transformation.
+At the centre of this shift are smart cafeteria solutions that personalise meals, streamline operations, reduce waste, and embed food safety into every stage of service.

 Sodexo is leading this transformation.
-By integrating IoT and AI into its cafeteria ecosystems, Sodexo leverages data analytics to create hyper-personalized, efficient, and waste-reducing dining solutions.
-From occupancy measurement and hygiene monitoring to predictive waste management dashboards, Sodexo demonstrates how technology can elevate corporate catering into a dynamic, employee-centric experience.
+By embedding IoT and AI into its cafeteria ecosystems, Sodexo is using data analytics to create hyper-personalised, efficient, and waste-reducing dining solutions.
+From occupancy measurement and hygiene monitoring to predictive waste management dashboards, Sodexo’s approach demonstrates how technology can elevate corporate catering into a dynamic, employee-centric experience.

 Tech at the Table: Why Smart Cafeterias Matter

 Lunch at work isn’t what it used to be.
-Employees now expect the same personalization from their cafeteria as they get from Spotify playlists or Netflix recommendations.
-Simultaneously, organizations view dining as a lever to boost productivity, morale, and culture.
-This convergence of expectations is transforming corporate catering into a dynamic, data-driven experience.
+Employees today expect the same personalisation from their cafeteria that they get from Spotify playlists or Netflix recommendations.
+At the same time, organisations see dining as a lever to boost productivity, morale, and culture.
+This convergence of expectations is reshaping corporate catering into a dynamic, data-driven experience.

 IoT-enabled systems are already being deployed across Sodexo-managed cafeterias: